mikee47/Sming/docs/source/information/upgrade.rst

 Summary
 =======

-With the new Sming version 4.0 there will be a lot of backwards incompatible changes.
+With Sming version 4.0 there are some backwards incompatible changes.
 This page is provided to help with migrating your applications.